 The MODE pin is used to select between three different ramp settings.
-The most optimal ramp setting depends on V{OUT}, f{SW} , L{OUT}, and C{OUT}.
+The most optimal ramp setting depends on the following:

+- V{OUT}

+- f{SW}

+- L{OUT}

+- C{OUT}

 To get started, calculate LC double pole frequency using \neq 19.
-The ratio between f{SW} and f{LC} should then be calculated.
-Based on this ratio and the output voltage, the recommended ramp setting should be selected using \Join 8-3.
-With a 1-V output, the 1-pF ramp is recommended for ratios between approximately 35 and 58, the 2-pF ramp is recommended for ratios between approximately 58 and 86, and the 4-pF ramp is recommended for ratios greater than approximately 86.
-In general, it is best to use the largest ramp capacitor the design will support.
-Increasing the ramp capacitor improves transient response but can reduce stability margin or increase on-time jitter.
+The ratio between f{SW} and f{LC} must then be calculated.
+Based on this ratio and the output voltage, the recommended ramp setting must be selected using \boxtimes 8-3.
+With a 3.3-V output, it is not recommended to use the 1-pF ramp.
+TI recommends the 2-pF ramp for ratios between approximately 25 and 55, and TI recommends the 4-pF ramp for ratios greater than approximately 55.
+In general, it is best to use the largest ramp capacitor the design supports.
+Increasing the ramp capacitor improves transient response, but can reduce stability margin or increase on-time jitter.

-For this design, f{LC} is 17.5 kHz and the ratio is 57 which is on the border of the 1-pF and 2-pF ramp settings.
-Through bench evaluation, it was found that the design had sufficient stability margin with the 2-pF ramp so this setting was selected for the best transient response.
-The recommended ramp settings given by \boxtimes 8-3 include margin to account for potential component tolerances and variations across operating conditions so it is possible to use a higher ramp setting as shown in this example.
+For this design, f{LC} is 9.04 kHz and the ratio is 110 which greater than 55.
+Therefore, the 4-pF ramp was chosen for best transient response.
+The recommended ramp settings given by \boxtimes 8-3 include margin to account for potential component tolerances and variations across operating conditions, so it is possible to use a higher ramp setting as shown in this example.

 Use a feedforward capacitor (C{FF}) in parallel with the upper feedback resistor (R{FBT}) to add a zero into the control loop to provide phase boost.
 Include a placeholder for this capacitor as the zero it provides can be required to meet phase margin requirements.
 This capacitor also adds a pole at a higher frequency than the zero.
-The pole and zero frequency are not independent so as a result, once the zero location is chosen, the pole is fixed as well.
-The zero is placed at 1/4 the f{SW} by calculating the value of C{FF} with $\neq 20$.
-The calculated value is 128 pF - round this down to the closest standard value of 120 pF.
+The pole and zero frequency are not independent, so as a result, after the zero location is chosen, the pole is fixed as well.
+The zero is placed at 1/4 the f{SW} by calculating the value of C{FF} with \neq 20.
+The calculated value is 23 pF - round this down to the closest standard value of 22 pF.

-Using bench measurements of the AC response, the feedforward capacitor for this example design was increased to 180 pF to improve the transient response.
+Using bench measurements of the AC response, the feedforward capacitor for this example design is increased to 180 pF to improve the transient response.

-$$C{FF} = \frac{1}{\pi \times R{FBT} \times \frac{f{SW}}{2}}$$
+$$C{FF} = \frac{1}{\pi \times R{FBT} \times \frac{f{SW}}{2}}$$ (20)